brickblock-io/smart-contracts/README.md

 * be tradable on exchanges
 * be upgradeable

 Company tokens are locked in by assigning the value to the contract itself.
 The owner never starts with any token balance.
 This way there is no way to move the tokens without predetermined functions.
-The tokens are approved to be locked into the `BrickblockAccessToken` contract when `finalizeTokenSale` is called.
-Once when the tokens are locked into the `BrickblockAccessToken`, there will be no way to move them until November 30, 2020.
+The tokens are approved to be locked into the `AccessToken` contract when `finalizeTokenSale` is called.
+Once when the tokens are locked into the `AccessToken`, there will be no way to move them until November 30, 2020.

-The `BrickblockAccessToken` contract will later be called to lock the company funds into the fountain.
+The `AccessToken` contract will later be called to lock the company funds into the fountain.
 See below for more details.

-## BrickblockAccessToken
+## AccessToken
-`BrickblockAccessToken` allows for `BrickblockToken` holders to lock in their BBK in order to receive ACT whenever a fee is paid on the Brickblock network.
+`AccessToken` allows for `BrickblockToken` holders to lock in their BBK in order to receive ACT whenever a fee is paid on the Brickblock network.
 When a fee is paid (as Ethereum), the contract gets the ACT-ETH rate from `ExchangeRates` contract and produces new `AccessTokens` by the given Eth value according to the rate.
 Users who have locked in their BBK receive an ACT reward  proportional to their locked tokens relative to the entire locked BBK balance of the contract.

-`BrickblockAccessToken` is an ERC20 compliant token contract.
+`AccessToken` is an ERC20 compliant token contract.

-## BrickblockFeeManager
+## FeeManager

-`BrickblockFeeManager` allows for other smart contracts or accounts to pay a fee to the contract.
-When a fee is paid, ACT (BrickblockAccessTokens) are created and given proportionally to lockedBBK holders.
+`FeeManager` allows for other smart contracts or accounts to pay a fee to the contract.
+When a fee is paid, ACT (AccessTokens) are created and given proportionally to lockedBBK holders.

 Owners of ACT can claim Ether by running `claimFee`.
 When claiming, ACT is burnt in return for Ether.